Linked tasks with Tableau Prep Conductor

-With the new workbook formatting pane, you now have the ability to format your visualizations and dashboards while authoring on the web.
+With the new workbook formatting pane, you now have the ability to format your visualisations and dashboards while authoring on the web.

-The new Drag to Reorder Legends features enables you to reorder single legends while in authoring mode.
+The new Drag to reorder legends feature enables you to reorder single legends while in authoring mode.

-You can accomplish solving data problems with even the most advanced filtering requirements from the web by authoring your own formulas.
+You can solve data problems with even the most advanced filtering requirements from the web by authoring your own formulas.

 When connecting to Salesforce data using custom SOQL, you can now access multiple objects at once using SOQL relationship queries.
 Easily pull fields from multiple objects in a single query.